jgege/UNI-CSCU9V5/CSCU9V5.md

   - Other tasks are performed while devices are busy
 - User want to carry out a number of tasks in parallel (lengthy computation + reading e-mail)
 - Running programs of different users in parallel
-- Preemtive and non-premtive scheduling
+- Preemptive and non-preemptive scheduling
 - Distributed operating systems

 ## Potentially concurrent systems